-Minimal Level of Achievement
+Minimum Levels of Achievement

-Minimal levels of achievement differ for coursework, practicum, and research milestones.
+Minimum levels of achievement differ for coursework, practicum, research milestones, and mentor ratings.

-A graduate student must maintain a "B" average to remain in good standing.
+For coursework, a graduate student must maintain a "B" average to remain in good standing.
 When one of our students obtains a "C," the student's academic status is reviewed, and the clinical faculty decides if a remediation plan is necessary, such as repeating a course for credit or as an audit.